Bright from the Start

 How do I apply?

-To ensure program compliance and quality service, all Pre-K providers must be familiar with and implement the current school year Pre-K Providers' Operating Guidelines.
-This document is intended to reduce paperwork, to provide clarity, and to offer guidance to current and new Pre-K providers.
+To ensure program compliance and quality service, all Pre-K providers must be familiar with and implement the Pre-K Providers' Operating Guidelines.
+This document is intended to provide clarity, and to offer guidance to current and new Pre-K providers.

 • Mission